alex4108/scoreboard/README.md

 1. Place your Certificate at `./certs/sslCert.pem`
 1. Place your Key file at `./certs/sslKey.pem`
-1. Start the server in with dev and tls flags: `dev=1 tls=1 node server.js`
+1. Start the backend with dev and tls flags: `dev=1 tls=1 node server.js`
+1. Start the frontend in dev mode: `HTTPS=true yarn start`

-The server will indicate it is started with HTTPS enabled: `HTTPS Server running on port ${PORT}`
+The server will indicate it is started with HTTPS enabled: `HTTPS Server running on port ${PORT}` Yarn will start a development server on [https://localhost:3000](https://localhost:3000)

 ## Production